Table of Contents

 10. Afinion 2 ($2,095.00)

 Afinion 2 is another compact analyzer from Abbott.
 The cartridges of this analyzer are the star of the machine as it is engineered to deliver accurate results.
-This analyzer also comes with self-check systems that work in conjunction with error detection to keep errors minimal.
+This analyzer also includes self-check systems that work in conjunction with error detection to minimize errors.

-This Abbott analyzer is also one of those systems that can seamlessly perform multiple analyses at once.
+This Abbott analyzer is also one of the systems capable of seamlessly performing multiple analyses simultaneously.
 The Afinion 2 was originally introduced to test diabetes.
-However, this FDA-approved analyzer is also capable of running other tests with the same efficiency.
+However, this FDA-approved analyzer can also run other tests with the same efficiency.

 11. StepOnePlus Real-Time PCR System ($8,999.00)